 Gluten can be found in your supplements and sauces too!
 Places you probably never thought to look!

 Gluten Sensitivity or Intolerance

 Some celiac patients require 18 months to 2 years before their digestive tract heals and they begin to feel normal again after consuming gluten.
-This is a serious concern and should be treated just as seriously as a nut allergy or any other food allergy.
+This is a serious concern and should be treated just as seriously as any other food allergy.
 Celiac patients have a hard time eating out as the kitchen staff would need to have been trained in proper food allergy protocols.

 Even though some avoid gluten and really don't know why, there may be good reason to avoid it, even if you don't have celiac disease.
 There's something called Non-Celiac Gluten Sensitivity (NCGS).

 Until recently, many believed this was something those darned hippies made up as the next cool thing.
 New studies estimate that approximately 30% of the population has NCGS.
 Celiac afflicts approximately 1% of the population.
-It's a bit silly to be calling it a fad at this point...in my humble opinion.
+It's a bit silly to be calling it a fad at this point.